taga3s/rust-monkey/README.md

 # rust-monkey

-Under the construction
+Rust implementation of the Monkey programming language.

+This project is under construction.

 ## TODO
-- [ ] Lexer
+- [x] Lexer
 - [ ] Parser
 - [ ] Evaluator
 - [ ] REPL